andrewcbuensalida/formik-yup-form/README.md

 ////////////////////////////////////////////////////////////////
 workflow is, clone repo, checkout staging, checkout a new feature branch from staging, make changes on feature branch, then when ready to push, on feature branch, do a
     git fetch
-to update tracking branches to remote branches, then
+to update tracking branches with remote branches, then
     git difftool origin/staging
 to see the diff of what others have done to make sure no conflict, then
-    git merge origin/staging
+    git rebase origin/staging
+this is to make sure the changes made by other developers that are in remote staging get merged into your local feature branch, but without the extra merge commit.

+If you're fairly certain there's no conflict and you want to save time,
+    git pull --rebase origin staging

-this is to make sure the changes made by other developers that are in remote staging get merged into your local feature branch. git pull first does a git fetch which updates all the tracking branches with its corresponding remote branch, then (if it's just git pull) merges current branch with its tracking branch, but if the origin and remote branch is specified (eg. git pull origin staging) then it will merge that remote branch into the current(head) branch.
+git pull first does a git fetch which updates all the tracking branches with its corresponding remote branch, then (if it's just git pull) merges current branch with its tracking branch, but if the origin and remote branch is specified (eg. git pull origin staging) then it will merge that remote branch into the current(head) branch.